Chinese funeral rituals: Practice

 It is customary for relatives to hold vigils over the dying, in order to accompany them until the very last moment before entering the afterlife.
 This process, called shǒu líng (守靈), is a way for loved ones to show filial piety and loyalty to the deceased.
 Family members thus take shifts to watch over a relative on their deathbed.

 It is common to place a white banner over the door of the household to signify that a death has occurred.
 Families will usually gather to carry out funeral rituals, in order both to show respect for the dead and to strengthen the bonds of the kin group.
-Those with closer relationships to the dead (i.e. sons and daughters) wear white garments, while more distant relatives wear garments in different colours of white, black, blue and green.
-The colours red, yellow, and brown are traditionally not worn during the mourning period, which may last up to three years.
+Those with closer relationships to the dead (i.e. sons and daughters) wear white garments, while more distant relatives wear garments in different colors of white, black, blue and green.
+The colors red, yellow, and brown are traditionally not worn during the mourning period, which may last up to three years.
 Before a funeral, an obituary notice fùwén (訃聞) is commonly sent to relatives and friends announcing the date and time of the funeral procession.
 The date is usually selected as an auspicious one according to the Chinese fortune calendar (通勝 tōng shèng).

 The deceased is dressed in clean funeral dress (小殮 xiǎo liàn) in preparation for their departure from the world (人世 rén shì) and journey into the afterlife (來世 lái shì).
 Dà liàn (大殮) is the ritual of transferring the body of deceased into the coffin (入木 rù mù), which will rest in the funeral hall decorated with four-character idioms (成语 cheng yu) prior to the burial or cremation.
+The coffin is said to keep body and soul together in the transition from the living world to the underworld.

 Before the funeral procession, the jiā jì (家祭) is held.
 According to the closeness and status of the family members, they will pay respects diàn (奠) to the deceased.